akobashikawa/wp-rest-api-test-express/README.md

 Frontend is powered by Bootstrap + VueJS.

-Because CORS, it's uses an Express server as middleware.
+Because CORS, it uses an Express server as middleware.

 ## Use